Nameless Rumia's Wiki

 • “Video Games” (/v/) + “International” (/int/) → “International Vidya” (/vint/).

 • 2018 - Based on the sum of your IP address' last two octets, you were assigned to one of five teams: Team Peep (0), Team Chocolate (1), Team Creme (2), Team Peanut Butter (3), and Team Mini (4).
+This event was intentionally themed after Easter as it happened to fall on April 1, 2018.

 • 2019 - 4chan temporarily adds a 'Like' system, noticeably similar to Futaba Channel's 'そうだね' system.